 Arguably Prague’s greatest shrine to Art Nouveau, the florid decorative style epitomised by the city’s own Alfons Mucha at the turn of the 20th century, is Municipal House, a lovingly restored pile featuring a Vienna-style coffee house, mosaic-filled concert hall for the Prague Symphony Orchestra and gilt-trimmed galleries.

 Prague’s gloriously Art Nouveau Municipal House

-The city’s remarkable range of surviving historic churches, synagogues and palaces form a blissful retreat on hot August days, with metre-thick walls that offer a cool, refreshing space to explore the ages.
+The city’s remarkable range of surviving historic churches, synagogues and palaces form a blissful retreat with metre-thick walls that offer a cool, refreshing space to explore the ages.
 The Convent of St Agnes of Bohemia, with its arresting collection of the National Gallery’s medieval art, offers the finest frissons, with 14th-century altarpieces and icons worthy of Monuments Men.
 Another historic building to escape the heat from is the award-winning Spa at Mandarin Oriental, Prague, the only one in the world located in a former Renaissance chapel.
 Here, under vaulted ceilings, you can relax and be revitalised with a choice of therapeutic and pampering rituals.

 American documentarian Will Tizard has lived in Prague for 20 years, covering arts, travel and politics